 The furthest walk of your day may be from your desk to the kitchen.
 For that reason, it is important to schedule at least 20 to 30 minutes of physical activity every day.
-Whether that be a stroll around your neighborhood, an online workout video, or morning yoga.
+Whether that be a stroll around the neighborhood, an online workout video, or morning yoga.
 Try some laughter yoga for a fun and unique workout to help reduce stress.
 Increasing your blood flow and adrenaline will give you the energy you need to get you through the day.
 It is also vital to keep the muscles moving and active throughout the day.
 Try some quick stretches for your neck, and back every hour, and stand up every once in a while, to stretch out your legs.

-8. Set Limits
+8. Set Healthy Boundaries

 10. Employee Recognition